Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/reference/couchbase_document_store.md

 ```

 **Response:**
-- Returns a `Dict[str, Any]` containing the serialized state of the `CouchbaseDocumentStore` instance.
+- Returns a `Dict[str, Any]` containing the serialized state of the `CouchbaseSearchDocumentStore` instance.

 **Example Usage:**